Optimality and Noise-Resilience of Critical Quantum Sensing

 In this Letter, we fill several knowledge gaps in the understanding of criticality-enhanced protocols, by putting them in a general quantum metrology framework.
-We compare the performances of CQS and passive quantum sensing (PQS) in the frequency estimation task, and use the QFI to quantify the ultimate achievable precision.
+We compare the performances of CQS and the standard quantum metrology approach, i.e., passive quantum sensing (PQS), in the frequency estimation task.
 We first consider only the system size as a resource.
 In the noiseless case, we find that, despite both strategies achieving Heisenberg scaling, optimal PQS outperforms CQS protocols by a constant factor.
 However, in the more realistic case of parameter estimation in dissipative dynamics, only CQS shows a \emph{quadratic} scaling of the single-shot QFI in the number of photons.
 This critical enhancement appears with the emergence of a transient regime from the unitary to the steady state dynamics, where the QFI grows.
 Such a regime can be arbitrarily long, and is not present in the absence of dissipation.
 Then, we consider both time and system size as resources, and we frame our results within the context of ultimate precision bounds.
 Here, there is a critical enhancement if preparation and/or measurement times are non-negligible.
 Finally, we show that our results stand also in the presence of thermal noise.

-Along the paper, we heavily use Gaussian quantum information methods for the solution of dynamics and for the computation of quantum and classical Fisher informations~\cite{Serafini}.
+Along the paper, we heavily use Gaussian quantum information methods for the solution of dynamics and for the computation of quantum and classical Fisher informations~\cite{Milburn,Serafini,vallone2019means}.
 To provide meaningful discussion, we may use approximations in the relevant regimes.
 However, all calculations are analytical, and their details are in the Supplemental Material (SM).
 See SM~\ref{sec:gaussian} for a summary of tools used.

 {\it Critical quantum sensing.---} We consider an idealized setting where the phenomenology of interest for CQS is described by the squeezing Hamiltonian,